T. B. Walker: Westwood, California

 About 1912 RRLC built a mill and the company town of Westwood, California.
 Westwood included houses, apartments, dormitories, hotels, a community center, a department store, churches, and a theater.
 All utilities were company-owned.
-The men had the “Westwood Club” to themselves but for the first 20 years no liquor was sold.
+The men had the "Westwood Club" to themselves but for the first 20 years no liquor was sold.

 About this time, Walker retired from RRLC which his sons Gilbert, Fletcher, Willis, and Archie then ran.
-Walker grew "increasingly frustrated" that he couldn't control the business by himself.
-The Minnesota Historical Society notes that his sons didn't always see "eye to eye" with each other or with Walker.
+Walker grew "increasingly frustrated" that he could not control the business by himself.
+The Minnesota Historical Society notes that his sons did not always see "eye to eye" with each other or with Walker.